cmcara/5563_final_cmcara/README.md

 # 5563_final_cmcara

-Repository for my GEOG 5563 Final Project.
+This is the repository for my GEOG 5563 Final Project using NEON LiDAR and reflactance data for k-means clustering.